-An electromagnetic interference (EMI) filter is used in electronic circuits to improve system immunity against unwanted external electromagnetic signals from neighboring circuits and to avoid emitting radiations that may disturb the same nearby circuits by cancelling unwanted frequencies (“noise”).
+An electromagnetic interference (EMI) filter is used in electronic circuits to improve system immunity against unwanted external electromagnetic signals from neighboring circuits and to avoid emitting radiation (“noise”) that may disturb the same nearby circuits by canceling unwanted frequencies.

-EMI noise can adversely affect useful dataline signals, possibly altering their functionality, either by coupling (capacitive or magnetic), by conduction (common or differential mode) or by electromagnetic field coupling (antenna effect).
+EMI noise can adversely affect useful data line signals, possibly altering their functionality, either by coupling (capacitive or magnetic), conduction (common or differential mode), or electromagnetic field coupling (antenna effect).

 Benefits of ST’s EMI filters and ASIP technology

-The key benefit of ST’s EMI filters is to provide a monolithic integration of the required ESD protection at system-level (according to standard IEC 61000-4-2 Level 4 +8kV contact) along with a filter aimed to suppress the EMI noise on digital or analog communication lines for space-saving purposes:
+ST’s EMI filters and ECMF provide a monolithic integration of the required ESD protection at system-level (according to standard IEC 61000-4-2 level 4 +8kV contact) along with a filter that reduces EMI noise on digital or analog communication lines for space-saving purposes.

 During this one-hour webinar, you will learn how to make your electronic system more robust against destructive Electrostatic Discharges (ESD) by using ST ESD Protection components.
 Agenda : 1) ESD major root causes and EMC standards, 2) ST ESD Protections which can help to protect your application againts ESD, 3) Many real application examples demonstrating where protections play an important role, 4) How to select the best protection for your usecases